aws/aws-sdk-ruby/CONTRIBUTING.md

 1. **Waiters** – Waiter configurations are located in the apis directory.
 2. **Docs** – We  greatly appreciate contributions to our documentation.
-The docs are written as code comments and via a pair of (YARD)[https://github.com/lsegal/yard] plugins.
+The docs are written as code comments and via a pair of [YARD](https://github.com/lsegal/yard) plugins.
 3. **Tests** – We maintain high code coverage, but if there are any tests you feel are missing, please add them.
 4. **Convenience features** – Are there any features you feel would add value to the SDK?
 Contributions in this area would be greatly appreciated.
-See the [feature requests document](https://github.com/aws/aws-sdk-ruby/blob/master/FEATURE_REQUESTS.md) for a list of ideas.
+See the [feature requests document][feature-requests] for a list of ideas.
 5. If you have some other ideas, please let us know!

 ## Running the unit tests